Sooners Open Softball Playoffs With Rout Of UMBC, 12-0

-The Oklahoma Sooners run-ruled UMBC, 12-0, to open the NCAA Softball Tournament from Norman on Friday.
+The Oklahoma Sooners run-ruled UMBC to open the NCAA Softball Tournament from Norman on Friday.

 Keep up-to-date with everything that happens in your world.